by Mike Greene, Recycling Business Development Specialist

 Located in Davidson County, Todco Inc. is a wood recycler and mulch manufacturer that offers a wide range of products, including recycled wood fuel and a variety of natural and colored mulch.
 Building on the company’s solid business foundation and reputation, Todco’s newest venture into construction and demolition recycling provides a new recycling outlet in central North Carolina and is already making an impact.

 Todco has been a family affair since it was founded in 1991 by husband and wife team, Todd and Cherie Warfford.
 The company began with a focus on yard waste and wood waste from the furniture industry to make boiler fuel.
 When furniture manufacturing began to decline, Todco transitioned into mulch products made from both virgin and recycled material.
-In 1995, the Warffords started a new hauling company, Best Disposal that hauls recycling, municipal solid waste, and wood with a commercial/industrial front-loader and roll-off fleet.
+In 1995, the Warffords started a new hauling company, Best Disposal that hauls recycling, municipal solid waste, and wood.

 In the spring of 2014, Todco began operation of the company’s newly constructed and per-mitted C&D recycling facility.
 The C&D waste is delivered to the facility by Best Disposal, con-tractors and other waste disposal service providers.
 Established in part with funds from the RBAC grants in 2012 and 2013, the new C&D processing facility is recycling approximately 80 percent of incoming material.